 This section needs to be completed in the draft proposal and will be used for the feasibility check (cf. Section E).

-The following list of questions will give the proposers and idea of what information the SPIRIT consortium is expected to get from this section:
+The following list of questions will give the proposers an idea of what information the SPIRIT consortium is expected to get from this section: